Skip to main content

 user["MOST_FREQUENT_CATEGORY"] = encoder.fit_transform(user["MOST_FREQUENT_CATEGORY"])

-The purpose of this code is to prepare our new user profile data for further analysis or prediction.
-By encoding the categorical variables as numerical values, the data becomes suitable for machine learning algorithms that require numerical inputs.
+The purpose of this code is to prepare the new user profile data for further analysis or prediction.
+By encoding categorical variables as numerical values, we make the data compatible with machine learning algorithms that require numerical inputs.

 We can then use it to make predictions: